gregor-fausto/clarkia-bet-hedging/scripts/README.md

 - `03_abovegroundModelDiagram.R`: Script to produce parts of Figure 2A.
 Specifically, this script produces the graphs that describe models for aboveground components of demography.
 - `04_belowgroundModelDiagram.R`: Script to produce parts of Figure 2B.
 Specifically, this script produces the graphs that describe models for belowground components of demography.
 - `05_summarizeSampleSizes.R`: Script to summarize sample sizes of datasets used in the study.
 Used to produce Tables S2-S9.

+#### `007_createFiguresDiagramsTables`: scripts to create additional figures and diagrams for paper

+- `01_precipitationReproductiveSuccessAnalysis.R`: Script to analyze the relationship between spring precipitation and per-capita reproductive success.
+- `02_seedSeedlingDensityDependenceAnalysis.R`: Script to assess evidence for density-dependence in the transition from seed to seedling.
+- `03_seedlingFruitingPlantDensityDependenceAnalysis.R`: Script to assess evidence for density-dependence in the transition from seedling to fruiting plant.